Zohran Mamdani: 2015–2019: Hip-hop and rap

 Mamdani curated and produced the soundtrack for his mother Mira Nair's 2016 film Queen of Katwe, for which he was nominated for a 2017 Guild of Music Supervisors Awards; he co-wrote the song "#1 Spice" with HAB for the film.
 Mamdani also appears as an extra in the film, and is credited as third assistant director.
+Nair subsequently offered him parts in the stage musical adaptation of her film Monsoon Wedding, after he took part in stage readings for the show, and her television adaptation of the Vikram Seth novel A Suitable Boy, but he declined.

-In 2017, Mamdani released the song "Salaam" under his middle name, Zohran Kwame.
-In April 2019, under the moniker Mr. Cardamom, he released the single "Nani", an homage to his grandmother, portrayed by actress and food writer Madhur Jaffrey in the video, which pays tribute to Jaffrey and New York's South Asian culture.
+In 2017, Mamdani released the song "Salaam" under the name Zohran Kwame.
+In the song, Mamdani expressed support for the Holy Land Five, five people connected to the Holy Land Foundation charity.
+In April 2019, under the moniker Mr. Cardamom, he released the single "Nani", an homage to his grandmother.
+Actress and food writer Madhur Jaffrey portrays Mamdani's grandmother in the video, which pays tribute to Jaffrey and New York's South Asian culture.